petrinachan/petrinachan.github.io/_posts/2022-10-31-Assignment-4.md

 ![IMG_20221029_160404](https://user-images.githubusercontent.com/115116582/198968159-3f6ae9c2-3d41-425a-aa06-71473fcc09c0.jpg)
 *Broken bit : (*

-After rehoming, re-installing, touching off, triple-checking measurements and settings, I tried again, hopeful.
-Again, the hope was short-lived.
-It broke again!!!!
-Wth?

-I really did not want to be responsible for breaking all the bits that we have, so I kind of froze and went back to look at everything that I had.
+I really did not want to be responsible for breaking any more bits, so I went back to look at everything that I had.
 Upon further scrutinization of my files, I realized some oddities (though I don’t believe they had anything to do with what was happening with the machine)

 In KiCad, it looked like a bunch of my dog bones were inverted, and in Bantam, it looked like one of my outlines had a thick double outline.
 After posing some of my questions in Slack, Noelle suggested exporting the DXF as “2007 lines”, which solved all these issues!